 We focused on individually significant exposures that have become or were at risk of being impaired.
-For a sample of exposures that were subject to individual impairment assessment, we critically assessed the expected recoveries from realisation of collaterals and other possible sources of repayment.
+For a sample of exposures that were subject to individual impairment assessment, we critically assessed the expected recoveries from realisable values of collaterals and other possible sources of repayment.
 We also checked the valuation of collaterals, where possible, to externally derived evidence, such as real estate valuations.

-We recomputed management's calculation to ascertain that the Group's collective allowances is maintained in accordance with regulatory requirements.
-We have also assessed management's calculations and assumptions over collective allowances to ascertain that the Group's collective allowances is in accordance with the accounting standards.
+We assessed management's calculations and assumptions over collective allowances to ascertain that the Group's collective allowances is maintained in accordance with the financial reporting standards.